Clicky Skip to Content

 By the way, if you’re interested in How To Preserve Food, check out my article on that.

-Pillsbury Cookie Dough You can safely store up to two weeks in the refrigerator with this type of dough, even past the expiration date.
+Pillsbury Cookie Dough: You can safely store it in the refrigerator for up to two weeks, even past the expiration date.
 If you need to store this dough even longer, it will serve you well enough to know that it can keep up to 3 weeks in your refrigerator.
-When refrigerated, standard dough will keep for 5-10 days before excess bacteria develops.
+Standard dough will be kept refrigerated for 5-10 days before excess bacteria develops.

 Find out how Pillsbury dough is safe to eat raw or bake